collinwa/MCFA/README.md

-# Multi-set Probabilistic Correlation and Factor?
-Analysis (MPCFA?)
+# Multiset Correlation and Factor Analysis (MPFA)

-MPCFA (working title) is a method for analysis of multimodal, high-dimensional data that combines principals from multiset canonical correlation analysis and factor analysis to jointly model shared and private features across the datasets.
+MCFA is a method for analysis of multimodal, high-dimensional data that combines principals from multiset canonical correlation analysis and factor analysis to jointly model shared and private features across the datasets.
 It was designed with multi-omic analysis in mind, but may be useful for any dataset